 It’s what you give…

 I learned early on, you get what you give.
-When we became active in our community, especially after Hurricane Sandy, I was amazed and humbled by the people who gave and gave, and we became one of them.
+I think it was my parents, but may have even been my Grandma Shirley, who ever now and then dropped an absurd piece of knowledge in between watering plants.
+I’ve had several momentous events in my life, who hasn’t?
+Hurricane Sandy was one of them.
+Our family was displaced for almost 2 years, due to the catastrophic flooding.
+We became active in our community, using our store, since we had no customers, to help others.
+I was amazed and humbled by the people who gave and gave, and we became one of them.
 By letting go of my problems and helping others I had a new purpose.
-By helping others we were able to find solutions to my own situations.
+We were able to find solutions to our current homeless situations.
 Some slowly, some quickly.
-The people in our world grew, most of them are angels planted on this earth, showing us the path that granted us new healing and growth.
+The people in our world grew, most of them were angels planted on this earth, showing us the path that granted us new healing and growth.

-Looking back it sounds more spiritual then it felt in those heart searching days, months, years.
-Today, I apply these principals to all areas of my world.
+Looking back it sounds more spiritual then it felt in those tumultuous days, months, years.
+Those lessons stick with me today.
 I am able to find compassion, when I should feel anger.
-I am able to find discipline when I just want to surf channels on my coach.
-I am able to find peace when the grief is so overbearing I want to just close my eyes.
-These simple answers don’t come instantly.
+I am able to find discipline when I just want to surf channels on my couch and eat ice cream from the container with a single spoon.
+I am able to find peace when the grief is so overbearing I want to just close my eyes and disappear.
+The answers don’t always come instantly.
 There are days I stumble and wander, just searching.
 In my own artistic journey, I do a lot of research and studying, but mostly I have to wait, patiently, for the answers to arrive.
 Sometimes it’s days, other times it’s months, and in the case of my most recent pottery adventures, years.
-I had to go through all those adventures and journeys and give a lot, to get where I am today.
+I had to have lots of adventures, problematic situations, give up and give a lot, to get where I am today.